Jake Fraley showing some other worldly abilities to draw walks in Mariners lineup

 Fraley’s stat line, which is a small sample due to an extended stint on the injured list with a left hamstring strain that kept him out 47 games, is unique and odd.

-In nine games, Fraley has been to the plate 20 times.
-He has four hits — a single, two doubles and his homer — with four runs scored, four RBI, two stolen bases, 15 walks and seven strikeouts.
+In nine games, Fraley has been to the plate 36 times.
+He has four hits — a single, two doubles and his homer — with four runs, four RBI, two stolen bases, 15 walks and seven strikeouts.
+He has also been hit by a pitch.

 Fifteen walks?

 Yes, he has more free passes than his hits, runs scored and RBI combined.
 Kyle Seager has the most walks on the team with 18.
-He’s been to the plate 239 times.
+He has been to the plate 239 times.

 The preponderance of walks gives Fraley a .200/.556/.450 slash line.

-Basically, he’s gotten on base more than half the times he’s come to the plate and walked in 42 percent of his plate appearances.
+He has gotten on base more than half the times he has come to the plate and walked in 42 percent of his plate appearances.

-Sure the numbers will likely regress to a mean as he accumulates plate appearances.
-But don’t expect Fraley not suddenly start swinging at everything.
+Sure, the numbers will likely regress as he accumulates plate appearances.
+But don’t expect Fraley to suddenly start swinging at everything.

 “He has a really good eye at the plate,” Servais said.
 “He trusts his eyes.
 That’s the phrase I like to use.
 He really does trust them.
 He also is able to hang in on at-bats.
-He’s covering more pitches throughout the strike zone, not really smoking and but he’s getting late contact and fouling off a lot of balls to extend at-bats.
+He’s covering more pitches throughout the strike zone, not really smoking them but he’s getting late contact and fouling off a lot of balls to extend at-bats.
 So those are great attributes to have.”

-Fraley had a walk rate of around 10 percent for much of his minor league career, but he’s taken it to a new level, starting this spring.
+Fraley had a walk rate of around 10 percent for much of his minor-league career, but he has taken it to a new level, starting this spring.
 He was mired in a slow start and in an effort to get out of it, he grew even more selective at the plate.

 He took the Mariners’ “dominate the zone” philosophy to a new level.

-“It’s kind of something that I’ve always prided myself in from college and through the minor,” he said.
+“It’s kind of something that I’ve always prided myself in from college and through the minors,” he said.
 “I’ve always had that kind of niche on me that I have a good eye and make good swing decisions.
 I’m obviously sticking to that.
 This is my third year with the Mariners, and they’ve always preached, controlling the zone.
 You’ve got to buy into it.
 And then step two is finding a way to apply it when you’re in the box.
 It’s helped being here around these guys and what they preach.”

 Injury updates